General Order 95

 1) The pole has no pole mounted communication terminals, no risers and no vertical runs (including ground wires) located within the climbing space, and not more than three levels of communication line conductors;

 2) The communications levels consist only of drop wire in line cable construction, span wire supported cables, and messenger–supported cables;

-The lowest step shall be not less than 7 feet 6 inches from the ground line and above this point steps shall be placed, with spacing between steps on the same side of the pole not exceeding 36 inches, at least to that conductor level above which only circuits operated and maintained by one party remain.
+The lowest step shall be not less than 8 feet from the ground line, or any easily climbable foreign structure from which one could reach or step.
+Above this point steps shall be placed, with spacing between steps on the same side of the pole not exceeding 36 inches, at least to that conductor level above which only circuits operated and maintained by one party remain.
+Steps or fixtures for temporary steps shall be installed as part of a pole restoration process.
 Steps shall be so placed that runs or risers do not interfere with the free use of the steps.